 Mecca is the holiest site and it is where Muslims visit to do Umrah and Hajj, and in my opinion, this is a good thing, I think Mecca and the holy Kaaba should be kept for Muslims only.

-So, I decided to travel 6 hours from Jeddah to Medina by bus (there is a train from Jeddah to Medina too) and see for myself what it was like.
+So, I decided to travel 6 hours from Jeddah to Medina by bus and see for myself what it was like.

-Firstly, a few blog posts and websites I read said that documentation would be required to enter Medina and this needed to show you were a Muslim.
+Firstly, a few blog posts and websites I read said that documentation would be required to enter Madinah and this is needed to show you are a Muslim.

-By the way, I stayed at Mawaddah Altaqwa Hotel which I really recommend.
+By the way, I stayed at Mawaddah Altaqwa Hotel which I really recommend as it’s in a great location and a good price!

 This google snippet came up first on my Google Search result from Wikipedia without me even clicking on a link!